-- Enjoy panoramic views to Cape Pillar, Tasman Island and Bruny Island, even kunanyi/Mt.
+- Panoramic views to Cape Pillar, Tasman Island and Bruny Island, even kunanyi/Mt.
 Wellington.

 - Enjoy a mixture of wet forest and coastal forest eco-systems.

-- Enjoy a nice picnic lunch along the track before retuning via the same trail.
+- Indulge nice picnic lunch along the track before returning via the same trail.

 - Arrive back to Hobart approx. 5:30 pm - We can drop you off to your accommodation in the city region.